The Secret To A Calm, Healthy YOU!

 Simple relaxation techniques help you cope with stress and stay calm and in control.
 You need 20 minutes a day for breathing, visualization, muscle relaxation.
 Learn stress management techniques.

-Let me share with you my favourite relaxation practices that reduce stress and help me, and my clients (who are also my friends), keep a cool head and calm heart in the ups and downs of daily life.
+Let me share with you my favorite relaxation practices that reduce stress and help me, and my clients (who are also my friends), keep a cool head and calm heart in the ups and downs of daily life.

 We all have days… weeks?… months?… when we feel as if everything and everyone is on top of us.